-1. Our animation will last for 4 seconds (92 frames), so right click on frame 92 of the background layer and select Insert Frame.
+1. Our animation will last for 4 seconds (48 frames), so right click on frame 48 of the background layer and select Insert Frame.

-Our animation will involve a single motion tween.
+Our animation will involve a single motion tween with a motion guide.
 We want our policeman to walk across the stage following a curved path.
 We will make him a different size at the end point so it looks as though he is growing (getting closer) as he moves.